• Skip to primary navigation

 • 1 Tablespoon cornstarch or arrowroot + 1 cup water

-To replace oil in a 1:1 ration in any traditional salad dressing recipe:
+To replace oil in a 1:1 ratio in any traditional salad dressing recipe:

-Mix 1 tablespoon cornstarch or arrowroot with 1 cup water over medium heat.
+Mix one tablespoon of cornstarch or arrowroot with one cup of water over medium heat.
 Mix until thickened.
-Cool and use as an oil substitute.
+Use as a cool oil substitute.
 This gives the mouth-feel of oil and also helps the dressing stick to greens.

 2. OIL-FREE CREAMY SALAD DRESSING FORMULA